Swaraj-kumar/ShoppingKart/README.md

-Shopping App README
+Shopping App

-Welcome to the Shopping App repository!
+-Welcome to the Shopping App repository!
 This app allows users to explore and purchase various products conveniently.

-Features
+-Features
 Product Categories: Browse products conveniently categorized for easy navigation.

 User Authentication: Sign up and sign in functionality to manage user accounts securely using Firebase.